GoogleCloudPlatform/Data-Pipeline/app/help/install.md

 GAE_PATH=/usr/local/google_appengine; export PYTHONPATH=$GAE_PATH:.; for fil in $GAE_PATH/lib/*; do export PYTHONPATH=$fil:$PYTHONPATH; done;
 ```

 You can run the unit tests with:

 ```shell
 (cd app; python -m unittest discover src '*_test.py')
 ```

+You may see some warnings, but you should end up seeing all the tests
+passed OK.
+The last thing printed out should be how many tests ran and
+then the text `OK`.

 ### Installation